manticoresoftware/manticoresearch-typescript/README.md

-# manticoresearch-ts
+# Manticore TypeScript client

-Сlient for Manticore Search.
+Official client for Manticore Search.

 ❗ WARNING: this is a development version of the client.
 The latest release's readme is https://github.com/manticoresoftware/manticoresearch-typescript/tree/1.0.0